misterblack1/appleII_deadtest/README.md

 Something to keep in mind is that it will only flash the first bit it saw as wrong, starting at bit 0.
 So if you have a chip that has all bits bad, I presume it will only flash 1 time to indicate bit 0.
 Change that chip and run again.

+To use this rom:
+* It is designed to run in the F8 ROM socket on the Apple II, Apple II+ or Apple ROM card.
+* Since Apple uses 2316 (2K) mask ROMs on their motherboard, you will need an adapter to use an EPROM in any of these sockets.
+(Make one or use a PCB)
+* IIe can use a 2764 (8K) that holds EF ROM, so you can load this F8 ROM into the top of the chip ($1800)
+* Platinum //e has CF ROM which is a 27128 (16K) so you would load this F8 ROM into the top of the chip ($3800)
+* IIc ROM is 27256 (32k) and we have not tested this on the IIc

+Thanks:
+* World of Jani for sharing disassembled C64 dead test code.
+* IZ8DWF for guidance on this along with some of his ROR-test code for printing a messagae to screen.

+Code assembled on xa (xa65) v2.3.8 Written by Andre Fachat, Jolse Maginnis, David Weinehall and Cameron Kaiser

 See C64 Dead Test ROM here: http://blog.worldofjani.com/?p=164